Ankitz007/webfolio/src/content/notes/load-balancer.md

 2. Centralize session/state if you need active-active scaling.
 3. Monitor connection distribution and tail latency.

-No code needed — configuration is on the infra side (NGINX, HAProxy, cloud LB).
+No code needed-configuration is on the infra side (NGINX, HAProxy, cloud LB).